 This trick works for both big and small purchases (but it’s especially effective with the bigger spends), and although I wish I could take credit for this lovely little nugget of financial fortitude, I can’t.
 This trick’s been around for years (though I shortened the time from 30 days to two weeks—you’re welcome).

-The next time you’re window shopping and see something you really want, let it simmer for a bit.
+The next time your window shopping and see something you really want, let it simmer for a bit.
 And if you’re worried about a particular item selling out, don’t!
 That’s what the Internet is for!

 3. Make a List.
 Check it More Than Twice